aamckennapro/login-auth/README.md

 ## Future Addendums
 - The email input field is unsafe when it comes to SQL injections (due to the length of the field).
+- Build a beautiful front end for this, putting my design skills to the test (if I have any).
 - Documentation.

 ## Tech